Index and Glossary – M

 Discussion: The Mailing Bureau provides mail delivery service for on-campus locations and certain locations in Research Park.
 Mail is also carried to and from the hospital twice a day.
 Most days, mail deliveries and pick-ups will take place between 8:00 AM and 12:00 PM.
 Deliveries may be delayed by high mail volume, and are later on payday (the 7th and 22nd of each month).While the U.S. Postal Service provides delivery service to many university departments, they also deliver a substantial amount of mail to the Mailing Bureau for delivery to campus locations.
 This mail is sorted and delivered with mail originating from on campus.

 | Dept Site |

-Discussion: Management Accounting and Analysis deals with federal regulations related to University of Utah grants and contracts.
+Discussion: Cost Accounting & Analysis deals with federal regulations related to University of Utah grants and contracts.

 Discussion: A collection of various financial reports designed to provide summary information as well as a list of all transactions posted for the period of the report.
 Access to these reports is automatic for the individual listed as the Responsible Person for each Org, Activity or Project.
 Other individuals may request access by completing a form titled “Security Form-Management Reports”.

 Mandatory Cost Sharing: